Looking for the best WordPress email plugin to level up your business?

 - If you’re starting out with email marketing, try Mailster or MailPoet.

-- If you’re on a budget and need an email marketing plugin to drive revenue, check out MailPoet or MC4WP: Mailchimp for WordPress (using Mailchimp’s free plan).
+- If you’re on a budget and need an email marketing solution to drive revenue, check out MailPoet or MC4WP: Mailchimp for WordPress (using Mailchimp’s free plan).

 - If you want WordPress email automation, try MailPoet or SendinBlue Subscribe Form And WP SMTP.